ossu/computer-science/FAQ.md

 OSSU focuses on finding the best courses to learn computer science topics, and isn’t focused on finding language specific courses.
 If you are looking to learn a particular language or framework there are two great resources to check.
 1. [Hackr.io](https://hackr.io/) allows users to submit and upvote learning resources for topics such as Python or the Java Spring Framework.
 2. Most languages have a community on reddit.
 When you find the community’s page, check to see if there is a wiki or sidebar with resources.
 For example, see [/r/python](https://old.reddit.com/r/Python).
 Note that the sidebar content can be different depending on whether you use www.reddit.com or old.reddit.com.

+### Why require experience with a sizable project before the Software Engineering courses?
+Software engineering tries to solve the problem of dealing with large programs.
+Building a sizable program before taking the SE courses will help you understand what SE is trying to solve.
+We recommend the Jack-to-VM-code compiler project from the nand2tetris course because it's the first project in the curriculum that is complex enough to see value in a SE course.
+That said, any sizable project will do and can come from outside of the OSSU curriculum.
+The idea is that you've done some large enough project where the pieces started to feel unmanageable.
+This experience will expose pain points and lead to a better understanding of SE.